Succession to the French throne: The end of a dynasty

 Compelled by what he felt to be a growing, manipulative radicalism in the elected government, Charles felt that his primary duty was the guarantee of order and happiness in France and its people; not in political bipartisanship and the self-interpreted rights of implacable political enemies.
 He issued the Four Ordinances of Saint-Cloud, which was intended to quell the people of France.
 However, the ordinances had the opposite effect of angering the French citizens.
-In Paris, a committee of the liberal opposition had drawn up and signed a petition in which, they asked for the ordonnances to be withdrawn; more surprising was their criticism "not of the King, but his ministers" – thereby disproving Charles X's conviction that his liberal opponents were enemies of his dynasty.
-Charles X considered the ordonnances vital to the safety and dignity of the French throne.
-Thus, he did not withdraw the ordonnances.
+In Paris, a committee of the liberal opposition had drawn up and signed a petition in which, they asked for the ordinances to be withdrawn; more surprising was their criticism "not of the King, but his ministers" – thereby disproving Charles X's conviction that his liberal opponents were enemies of his dynasty.
+Charles X considered the ordinances vital to the safety and dignity of the French throne, and refused to withdraw them.
 This resulted in the July Revolution.

 Charles X abdicated in favor of his 10-year-old grandson, Henri, Duke of Bordeaux, (forcing his son Louis Antoine to renounce his rights along the way) and naming Louis Philippe III, Duke of Orléans Lieutenant General of the Kingdom, charging him to announce to the popularly elected Chamber of Deputies his desire to have his grandson succeed him.
 Louis Philippe requested that the duke of Bordeaux was sent to Paris but both Charles X and the duchess of Berry refused to leave the child behind.
 As a consequence, the chamber proclaimed the vacancy of the throne and designated Louis Philippe, who for eleven days had been acting as the regent for his small cousin, as the new French king, displacing the senior branch of the House of Bourbon.